-The City solicited applications for this the first round of FY 2021/22 funding in September 2021.
+The City solicited applications for this the second round of FY 2021/22 funding in March and April of 2022.
 One eligible grant request was received for one property.
 A project summary, location map, and project design illustrations are attached.
-All funding from prior years was committed to projects in FY 2020/21, therefore the available funding for this first round of FY 2021/22 is \$50,000.
-The total requested grant funding is \$16,000.
+The available funding for this second round of FY 2021/22 is \$34,000.
+The total requested grant funding is \$10,335.50.